ubccpsc/310/project/Deliverable0.md

 ## Getting the starter code

-You need to log in to [GitHub Enterprise](https://github.ugrad.cs.ubc.ca) with your ugrad account **ASAP** so that we can provision your repo after lecture on Sept 6.
-Also for Sept 7, ensure that you have prepared your computer according the [setup guide](../resources/setup.md) (also found in the README of your provisioned repo).
+You need to log in to [GitHub Enterprise](https://github.ugrad.cs.ubc.ca) with your ugrad account to view and clone your repo (you should have also been emailed a link).

-Once your repo has been created, you'll receive an email with a link to clone your repo.
 For this course, you will be using Git to manage your code.
 A description of how to use Git is given in our brief [Git Tutorial](../resources/git.md).
+Before starting, ensure that you have prepared your computer according the [setup guide](../resources/setup.md) (also found in the README of your provisioned repo).

 ## Requirements